Search

 • Accommodation in Malaysia

-Before I start this Malaysia travel guide, I’d just like to point out that this itinerary focuses only on western and peninsular Malaysia (except for Langkawi), and does not include Malaysian Borneo, for example.
+Before starting this Malaysia travel guide, I’d like to point out that it focuses only on peninsular Malaysia (except for Langkawi).
+It does not include Malaysian Borneo, for example.

 How many days do you need in Malaysia?

-Even though it may seem like a small country at first glance, the truth is that there are a handful of interesting places in Malaysia.
+It may seem like a small country at first glance.
+But the truth is that there are a handful of interesting places in Malaysia.
 You could spend weeks, if not months, visiting Malaysia.
 From its colonial cities to some of its islands.

-However, for a first visit, I believe that 10 to 15 days is the ideal length of time to plan a trip to Malaysia.
-With this number of days, it will be possible to include two to three days in the main Malaysian cities and a visit to one of Malaysia’s islands.
+But, for a first visit, 10 to 15 days is the ideal length of time to plan a trip to Malaysia.
+With this number of days, it will be possible to include 2 to 3 days in the main Malaysian cities and a visit to one of Malaysia’s islands.

 10 days in Malaysia itinerary Penang